lucyyin/artivism/README.md

 # artivism
-Artivism is a website dedicated to showcasing artworks -whether that be visual or musical- that demonstrate social justice.
+Artivism is a website dedicated to showcasing visual & musical artworks that demonstrate social justice.